-That’s the big story that has been making the rounds online, and threatening to be the latest way we oversimplify the complicated process of selecting a primary caregiver.
-Ignoring that the original study focused on elderly patients admitted to a hospital, its conclusions have been generalized to doctors at large.
+It ignores the fact that the study focused on elderly patients admitted to a hospital.
+Instead, its conclusions have been generalized to doctors at large.

 If we are going to fully commit to this “informed shopper” approach to pairing people with primary care providers, it may be worthwhile to suggest that selecting the right flat-screen TV isn’t a more nuanced decision than connecting with the right provider.

 Suppose we accept the premise that gender is a reliable predictor of quality of care—among physicians.
 How about a Medical Assistant (MA), Physician’s Assistant (PA), or a Nurse Practitioner (NP) compared to any physician?

 In the “patients are consumers” model, these mid-level providers are taking on more primary care roles and responsibilities to meet the rising caregiver demand as well as to save costs.